 Creative Challenge: Use at least two different setups to capture the same amplified signal.

 4. Invert alert!

 Practice your chord chops this week by creating a short piece of music that doesn’t have any chords in root position.
 That means no root notes in the bass line or in the bottom voice of your chords.
 That’s the only rule!

 Need a refresher on inversions?
-Head over to our free course Music Theory for Beginner Pianists to learn the basics about inversions, or dive head first into our mentor-assisted harmonic theory courses, Unlocking the Emotional Power of Chords and The Creative Power of Advanced Harmony, to gain a deeper and more thorough understanding of using chords and progressions to create certain moods and affects with your music!
+Head over to our free course Music Theory for Beginner Pianists to learn the basics about inversions, or dive head first into our premium harmonic theory courses, Unlocking the Emotional Power of Chords and The Creative Power of Advanced Harmony, to gain a deeper and more thorough understanding of using chords and progressions to create certain moods and affects with your music!

 Creative Challenge: Make a 60-second track using only chords that feature inverted root notes.

 Take any one of these challenges, create a track that responds to the creative prompt, and share your work with us via email or on social media with the hashtag #quicktracks (and by tagging us @learntosoundfly).
 We’re excited to see what you come up with!
 Don’t hold back.
-Remember that your contribution can earn you 40% off your next course with us, potentially a share within our network of 40k+ musicians and music lovers.

 Our one-on-one mentorship program is built on our belief that accountability and guidance can have a huge impact on students reaching their goals and developing their musical identities.
 Soundfly’s community of mentors will help you set the right goals, pave the right path toward success, and stick to schedules and routines that you develop together, so you improve every step of the way.